Introduction: Becoming An Airbnb Host

 13. Setting boundaries is crucial to success, security, and sanity

-What did you think?
-Let me know in the comments.
-And, share any additional items you’d add to this list with people who are thinking of becoming an Airbnb host.
+Please share any additional items you’d add to this list for people who are thinking of becoming an Airbnb host.